 Instructions

-- Pat chicken dry and option to remove excess skin.
-Place into a large bowl and season all sides with ¾ teaspoon salt and ½ teaspoon pepper.
-Add 2 tablespoon curry powder and 1 teaspoon fish sauce.
-Stir to combine well.
-Cover with plastic wrap and let marinade for at least 1 hour, up to overnight.
+- Marinade the chicken.
+Pat chicken dry and option to remove excess skin.
+Place into a large bowl and season wiht 2 tablespoon curry powder, 1 teaspoon fish sauce, 1½ teaspoon salt, and ½ teaspoon pepper.
+Mix until chicken is evenly coated, then cover with plastic wrap and let marinade for at least 1 hour, up to overnight.
+If marinading for more than 2 hours, place in fridge.
+Let come to room temperature before cooking.

-- To a large pot, heat 1 tablespoon oil over high heat.
-When hot, add half the chicken skin side down.
-Sear for 2-3 minutes or until skin is browned and easily lifts off the bottom of the pot.
+- Sear the chicken.
+To a large pot or Dutch oven, heat 1 tablespoon oil over high heat.
+When hot, add a single layer of chicken, skin side down.
+Sear for 2-4 minutes or until skin is browned and easily lifts off the bottom of the pot.
 Flip and cook for an additional 2-3 minutes.
-Transfer to a plate and set aside.
-Repeat with remaining half of the chicken.
+Transfer to a plate, and repeat with remaining chicken.
+Set aside.

-- Let the pot cool slightly and then clean thoroughly, removing excess fat and browned bits.
+- Clean the pot.
+Let the pot cool slightly and then clean thoroughly, removing excess fat and browned bits.

-- Remove bay leaves and lemongrass.
-Season to taste with salt and/or fish sauce.
+- Turn off heat and remove bay leaves and lemongrass.
+Season to taste with more salt and/or fish sauce.
 Garnish with cilantro and green onion.
 Serve with rice, noodles, or toasted bread.

 Notes